TykTechnologies/tyk-operator/docs/getting-started.md

 > **Security policy resources are currently only supported when using Tyk Pro mode.
 You can get round this by mounting the policy object as a volume into the gateway container.**

-You can do so either by applying manifest defined in our repo
+You can do so either by applying manifest defined in our repo:

 ```bash
 kubectl apply -f docs/policies/ratelimit.yaml
 ```

-Or create it by running following command
+Or creating it by running the following command:

 ```bash
 cat <<EOF | kubectl apply -f -